 But growth is not neat.

-Growth seems often random.
-It goes in bursts.
+Growth is often random.
+It goes forward in bursts.

 Growth happens unexpectedly.
 It takes you to unimaginable directions.

 Growth will break through walls, if you let it.

 Growth will break through barriers and may damage and alter the structures around you.